Raymond Wildlife Area

 Due to the fact that the wildlife area is winter range for elk and year-round range for pronghorn antelope, mule deer and bison, Raymond Wildlife Area is highlighted as a premier location in northern Arizona for watchable wildlife opportunities.

-Raymond Wildlife Area, located in Game Management Unit 5B, will be closed to public access from May 1 until July 29.
+Raymond Wildlife Area, located in Game Management Unit 5B, is closed to the public every year from May 1 through July 29.
 The closure is put in place during this time of year to allow the bison to give birth and take care of their calves undisturbed and without human pressure or activity.
-Bison can become skittish at times, especially when there is too much activity nearby.
-The department apologizes for any inconvenience and encourages the public to visit Raymond Wildlife Area when the closure is lifted.
+The Department apologizes for any inconvenience and encourages the public to visit Raymond Wildlife Area when the closure is lifted.

 Wildlife Observations: The Raymond Bison Conservation Herd is a sub-population of the greater Wind Cave bison meta-population.
 This conservation bison herd–Plains Bison–is managed with other bison originating from Wind Cave National Park in other states to form a collective herd of at least 1,000 bison, ensuring their genetic integrity.
 They contain high levels of genetic variation and no evidence of domestic cattle introgression.

 Hiking: Yeager Canyon Trail- Located on the east side of headquarters.
 It is approximately 2 miles long and is a light to moderate hike.

 - Wood collecting limited to dead and down material, for on-site noncommercial use only.